Iva416/IvasQuiz/README.md

 ### How to Use

 ```
-Click the start button and start the quiz!
+You can click the following link: https://iva416.github.io/IvasQuiz/ then Click the start button to start the quiz!
 ```

 The following image shows the web application's appearance and functionality: